nnnc-org/Update-PRTGLECert/README.md

 ### PRTG-LetsEncrypt-Renewal.xml

+To use the provided Task Scheduler XML file, you will need to create the folder in C:\Scripts and place the file Update-PRTGCert.ps1 inside it.
+If you choose to locate the Update-PRTGCert.ps1 file elsewhere, then modify the scheduled task location 'Start in'.

 This XML file is a sample scheduled task that can be imported into the Windows Task Scheduler to handle the automatic renewal process.
 There are a few modifications that will need to be made following the import:
 - General Tab
     - Change User or Group